Whitepaperv2 · ethereum mainnet

 5.1 Total supply

 69,420,000 $THODL, 18 decimals.
 The number encodes the memetic constant 69420.
-The supply is minted in full at deploy time and delivered to the distribution contracts (airdrop + sale) — no further minting is possible (no mint() function is exposed).
-Supply can only ever decrease through burns, never increase.
+The supply is minted in full at deploy time.
+Supply can only ever decrease through burns, never increase (no mint() function is exposed).

 5.2 Distribution